Connected Health Framework

-A collection of vendor-agnostic best practices and guidelines for building service- and standards-based, interoperable e-Health solutions.
+A collection of best practices and guidelines to help engage your patients

-This is part of a large collection of technology offerings aligned with the Microsoft Connected Health Platform to help you optimize information and communication technology infrastructures for health organizations.
+This framework is part of a large collection of technology offerings aligned with the Microsoft Connected Health Platform.
+These technologies help you give clinical teams more efficient access to patient data and provide patients with faster access to information they need to make decisions and follow through on their care regimen.

 Architecture and Design Blueprint